Splix777/total-perspective-vortex/README.md

 This subject aims to create a brain computer interface based on electroencephalographic data (EEG data) with the help of machine learning algorithms.
-Using a subject’s EEG reading, you’ll have to infer what he or she is thinking about or doing - (motion) A or B in a t0 to tn timeframe.
+Using a subject’s EEG reading, you’ll have to infer what he or she is thinking about or doing—(motion) A or B in a t0 to tn timeframe.

 ## Objectives

-- Process EEG datas (parsing and filtering)
+- Process EEG data (parsing and filtering)
 - Implement a dimensionality reduction algorithm
 - Use the pipeline API of scikit-learn
 - Classify a data stream in "real-time"

 ## General Instructions

-You’ll have to process data coming from cerebral activity, with machine learning algorithms.
-The data was mesured during a motor imagery experiment, where people had to do or imagine a hand or feet movement.
+You’ll have to process data coming from cerebral activity with machine learning algorithms.
+The data was created during a motor imagery experiment, where people had to do or imagine a hand or feet movement.
 Those people were told to think or do a movement corresponding to a symbol displayed on screen.
 The results are cerebral signals with labels indicating moments